 - Place the tart tin on a baking tray and bake for 10 minutes.
 Set aside.

-- Combine sugar, cornflour and salt in a saucepan, then pour in the lemon juice and water.
+- FOR THE FILLING: Combine sugar, cornflour and salt in a saucepan, then pour in the lemon juice and water.
 Whisk well to combine.
-Cook, whisking regularly so you don’t get lumps, until you have a thick gel with big bubbles popping all over the surface.
+Place over medium heat.
+Cook, whisking regularly so you don't get lumps, until you have a thick gel with big bubbles popping all over the surface.

 - Take it off the heat and add butter and zest, mix until melted and fully combined.
 While whisking vigorously, tip in the yolks and whisk well until fully combined – this is important so the yolks don’t scramble in the hot gel.